yermancinto/SDCND_Vehicle_Detection_and_Tracking/README.md

 ![imagen](https://user-images.githubusercontent.com/41348711/46920413-487b3400-cfee-11e8-9b2f-6005ecafc493.png)

-* Histogram of gradient feature extraction function:
+* Histogram of gradient feature extraction function

+# Define the features extraction functions

 Covert color function is also used in combination with the above mentioned functions to get features of images of different color spaces
 After some tunning I got a set of parameters with a good accuracy: